Outlook

 If you have recently been granted access to a shared mailbox, it may take a short time before it will automatically appear in your Outlook profile.
 If the shared mailbox does not automatically appear, you may need to restart Outlook.

-Office 365 Theme
+Microsoft 365 Theme

 Burnt Orange Theme

-You can change the theme of your Office 365 online profile by clicking the gear icon at the top right corner when logged into OWA.
+You can change the theme of your Microsoft 365 online profile by clicking the gear icon at the top right corner when logged into OWA.
 Select a theme type or color from the Theme list to continue.

 Outlook Default Theme